hmbl4/home-lab/readme.md

-# Home Lab Security Automation
+# Home lab 🐕 security automation

 This project sets out to provision a secure cloud-based environment using **Terraform** and automate the installation of key **security tools** with **Ansible**.
 The goal is to simulate a real-world deployment of IDS/IPS and SIEM components, allowing experimentation and learning in a reproducible and modular way.